IPART decisions on 10 special variation and 2 minimum rate increase applications

 - explained and quantified the council’s productivity improvements and cost containment strategies.

 In addition, the Tribunal may take into account any other information it considers relevant.
-Further information regarding the assessment criteria can be accessed here.
+Access further information regarding the assessment criteria.